Comment on page

 This page explains the role and constitution of Media Council, appointed by a Council Vote of the Open Council.

-The role of the Global Media Council is to counsel, observe and steer the Muellners Foundation's community on media outreach of the Foundation's activities.
+The role of the Global Media Council is to counsel, observe and steer the Open Constitution network's community on media outreach of the Foundation's activities.

-The members from the Media Council work with following guidelines:
+The members of the Media Council work with the following guidelines:

-1. The Media Council members shall meet the Executive Council on an ongoing basis: 1.1 Generally recorded on a monthly basis through an electronic meeting with the Executive Council, either exclusively or through Open Convention
+1. The Media Council members shall meet the Executive Council on an ongoing basis: 1.1 Generally recorded every month through an electronic meeting with the Executive Council, either exclusively or through Open Convention

 1.2 When recorded through the member’s presence in the Foundation’s monthly Council meetings, or